arcus/Arcus_Labs_Orientation/new_data_contribution.md

 ## Pre-Data Contribution

-<em> Meet with the archivist and determine what data will be contributed.
-Talk about the data contribution process and figure out responsibilities for preparing information. </em>
+Before transfering the data, data contributors will meet with an Arcus Digital Archivist to determine whether the data is appropriate for archiving in Arcus.
+These conversation will determine the data to be contributed, discuss the data contribution process and figure out responsibilities for preparing information.

-<em> What data will be transferred?
-How will we transfer it?
-Tools like Isilon, AWS and RedCap.
-Support from Arcus.
-Filenameing guidelines. </em>
+Before transfering any data, the Digital Archivist will manage the process of: **Scoping waht data is contributed**, **reviewing the data for privacy and regulatory issues**, and **creating a plan for the technical considerations of preparing and transfering data**.

 ### Scope of Contribution